-5 Steps To A Flipping Perfect Pancake Day.
+5 Steps To A Flipping Perfect Pancake’s On Pancake Day.
+Hello friends, happy Sunday.
+Love pancakes?
 Are you already planning to make some pancakes on pancake day?

-This Pancake Day (13 February 2018) don’t be a flop, ditch the packet mix and impress your friends and family with delicious homemade pancakes.
+This Pancake Day (25th February 2020 and also my mums birthday!!) don’t be a flop, ditch the packet mix and impress your friends and family with delicious homemade pancakes.